Florian Hecker

 Florian Hecker is a German sound and visual artist.
-Born in 1975 in Augsburg, Germany and raised in Kissing, Germany Hecker studied Computational Linguistics and Psycholinguistics at Ludwig Maximilian Universität, Munich and Fine Arts at the Akademie der Bildenden Künste, Vienna, where he received his diploma in 2003.
+Born in 1975 in Augsburg, Germany and raised in Kissing, Germany Hecker studied Computational Linguistics and Psycholinguistics at LMU Munich and Fine Arts at the Akademie der Bildenden Künste, Vienna, where he received his diploma in 2003.

 He lives and works in Vienna and Kissing, Germany.

 In performances, publications and installations, Hecker deals with specific compositional developments of post-war modernity, electro-acoustic music as well as other, non-musical disciplines.
 He dramatizes space, time and self-perception in his sonic works by isolating specific auditory events in their singularity, thus stretching the boundaries of their materialization.
-Their objectual autonomy is exposed while simultaneously evoking sensations, memories and associations in an immersive intensity.
+Its objectual autonomy is exposed while simultaneously evoking sensations, memories and associations in an immersive intensity.

 Biography

 In 1998, aged 23, Florian Hecker released his first solo album IT iso 161975 on austrian independent record label Mego.
 It was followed by the remix album [R*] iso|chall in 2000, which included remixes by Jim O'Rourke, Bruce Gilbert, Yasunao Tone and Gescom.

 In 2003, Hecker released his second album Sun Pandämonium, to critical acclaim.
 The album was awarded a distinction at Ars Electronica festival.